ygrek/sqlgg/overview.md

 2. Syntax.
 All queries are written in plain SQL.
 Every statement should be terminated with semicolon.
 There is no need to write (?,?) after VALUES in INSERT statement.
-The annotation `[sqlgg] name=function_name` (or simply `@function_name`) before the query specifies the name of the generated function (this annotation optional but very convenient).
+The annotation `[sqlgg] name=function_name` (or simply `@function_name`) before the query specifies the name of the generated function (this annotation is optional but very convenient).
 1. The generated code is parametrized by database-specific class `Traits`.
 It specifies the correspondence between SQL and native types, provides types for database connection and implements actual code to execute statements. `Traits` should be implemented once for every specific database API.
 1. `add_money()` function takes three data parameters -- the values to INSERT into table (note the names and types).
 3. `calc_total()` returns data via `result` parameter.
-Under the scenes it will bind columns of resulting rowset to the fields of `T::value_type`, which should provide fields `fullname` of type `Traits::Text` and
+Behind the scenes it will bind columns of resulting rowset to the fields of `T::value_type`, which should provide fields `fullname` of type `Traits::Text` and
     `total` of type `Traits::Int` (otherwise it will fail to compile).
 For convenience a structure